ghostop14/gr-grnet/README.md

 # gr-grnet
 GNURadio TCP and UDP source and sink blocks completely rewritten in C++ with Boost.

 The UDP block has some additional header options that can be optionally enabled as well:

 Header/CRC

 None (raw byte stream)

-64-bit sequence numbers
+64-bit sequence numbers (Can be used between source/sink blocks to detect dropped packets)

 64-bit sequence numbers + 16-bit data size

 CHDR (64-bit)

+## IPv6
+New: IPv6 support has been added to the blocks.
+Any block can take an IPv4 or IPv6 IP and appropriately handle it.
+Names can also be used rather than just IP addresses and if names resolve to IPv6 the addresses will be handled transparently.

 ## Building
 This module requires zlib for the crc32 calculations in the UDP module and libpcap for the PCAPUDPSource block.
 You can install them with 'apt-get install zlib1g-dev libpcap-dev' if it's not already present.